To book any of the National workshops, please email firstname.lastname@example.org

 If, for unforeseen circumstances there may be a need to cancel and this is not rescheduled, the individual booking onto the course will be offered a full refund.

-Joanne Bretherton, Research Fellow at the Centre for Housing Policy at the University of York is leading on this evaluation which will investigate the advantages of DAHA accreditation, demonstrate the differences that accreditation makes to women’s lives and look at the cost effectiveness for housing providers.
-The final report is due for publication in 2021.
+The interim report from a 3-year evaluation of DAHA accreditation undertaken by Joanne Bretherton and Nicholas Pleace from the University of York.
+The evaluation investigates the advantages of DAHA accreditation, the difference that it makes to survivor's lives, and the cost effectiveness for housing providers.
+The final report is due in 2021.

 Women’s Aid Federation of England and DAHA secured funding from the Home Office to investigate whether there is a need for a national mechanism to ‘link up’ refuge services and housing providers to improve the move-on process and, if so, how it would work.